dtb1996/qt-state-lab/README.md

-# QtStateLab
+# Qt State Lab

-QtStateLab is a Qt 6 application demonstrating a clean separation between QML presentation and C++ application logic using a centralized application state, enum-driven navigation, and persistent settings.
+Qt State Lab is a Qt 6 application demonstrating a clean separation between QML presentation and C++ application logic using a centralized application state, enum-driven navigation, and persistent settings.